J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 ## Solution
 There are 2 functions inside the challenge.
 The first one is not depending on any input and will always return the same.
-It is called gt() and just generates a 256 entry long lookup table of 32bit values.
-I implemented the exact same functionality in python and ran it to retrieve the lookup table:
+It is called gt() and just generates a 256-entry long lookup table of 32-bit values.
+I implemented the same functionality in Python and ran it to retrieve the lookup table:

 ```python
 VECTOR_SIZE = 256